bertlandh/bertlandh.github.io/wip.md

 • Customer proprietary data actively being leaked

-• (At learnTechFoundation) anything that will directly prevent the Data from being accessed and edited by LTF Staff between 8:30 AM - 5:00PM
+• (At [Computer Life Support](https://bertlandh.github.io/)) anything that will directly prevent the Data from being accessed and edited by LTF Staff between 8:30 AM - 5:00PM

-## How do you track WIP in your environment?
-What do you like or dislike about it?
-What you would like to improve?

-Love the fact it integrates with AD no complaints.

 ## In your organization, how do you ensure that SAs follow through on requests?